“Turn back the hands of time. Restore your smooth, radiant, and wrinkle-free skin.”

 “Get rid of your blotches and blemishes.
 Bring back your youthful glow.”

 These are just some of the promises of skincare products promoted daily in our midst.
 It seems borderline offensive but effective – as seen in the growing market for anti-aging products worldwide.
 Who wouldn’t want to have young and good-looking skin anyway?
 It’s always good to take care of yourself in every healthy way possible.
 That includes skincare.
 And when we think of products that claim to counter (or reverse) skin aging, we think of hyaluronic acid.

 But what is hyaluronic acid?
 Did you know that it’s more than just for aesthetics?
 It is also used for numerous eye and joint procedures.
 How?
 Let’s get to know it better.

 What is Hyaluronic Acid?

-HA was discovered in 1934 from the vitreous body of bovine eyes and its name was derived from “hyalos” (Greek word for glass) and “uronic acid”.
+HA was discovered in 1934 from the vitreous body of bovine eyes, and its name was derived from “hyalos” (Greek word for glass) and “uronic acid.”
 Hyaluronic acid is a type of glycosaminoglycan.
 Glycosaminoglycans are essential molecules that connect with proteins and help in numerous vital functions in the body.
-HA is so important that it is used by medical professionals as a diagnostic marker for some diseases like rheumatoid arthritis, liver ailments, and cancer.
-Hyaluronic acid (HA), also known as hyaluronan, is a naturally occurring polysaccharide present in almost all biological fluids as well as connective, neural, and epithelial tissues.
+HA is so important that medical professionals use it as a diagnostic marker for diseases like rheumatoid arthritis, liver ailments, and cancer.
+Hyaluronic acid (HA), also known as hyaluronan, is a naturally occurring polysaccharide present in almost all biological fluids and connective, neural, and epithelial tissues.
 In humans, it is highly concentrated in the fluids of the eyes and joints.
 Overall, the average human has 15 grams of hyaluronan acid in the body.

 The biological functions of HA are diverse and complex.
 Below are some of its mechanisms: